Khashiev/Java1/README.md

 Files to turn-in |	UsersList.java, UsersArrayList.java, User.java,Program.java, etc.
 **All permissions from the previous exercise  + throw can be used.**

-Now we need to implement a functionality for storing users while the program runs.
+Now we need to implement some functionality for saving users while the program is running.

-At the moment, your application has no persistent storage (such as a file system or a database).
-However, we want to avoid the dependence of your logic on user storage implementation method.
-To ensure more flexibility, let us define UsersList interface that describes the following behavior:
+Currently, your application does not have any persistent storage (such as a file system or database).
+However, we want to avoid making your logic dependent on the user storage implementation method.
+To provide more flexibility, we define a UsersList interface that describes the following behavior

--	Add a user
+- Add a user;
--	Retrieve a user by ID
+- Get a user by ID;
--	Retrieve a user by index
+- Get a user by index;
--	Retrieve the number of users
+- Get number of users.

-This interface will enable to develop the business logic of your application so that a specific storage implementation does not affect other system components.
+This interface will allow you to develop the business logic of your application so that a specific storage implementation does not affect other system components.

-We shall also implement UsersArrayList class that implements UsersList interface.
+We will also implement a UsersArrayList class that implements the UsersList interface.

-This class shall use an array to store user data.
-The default array size is 10.
-If the array is full, its size is increased by half.
-The user-adding method puts an object of User type in the first empty (vacant) cell of the array.
+This class will use an array to store user data.
+The default size of the array is 10.
+When the array is full, its size is increased by half.
+The user-add method puts an object of type User into the first empty cell of the array.

-In case of an attempt to retrieve a user with a non-existent ID, an unchecked UserNotFoundException must be thrown.
+If an attempt is made to retrieve a user with a non-existent ID, a non-checked UserNotFoundException must be thrown.

-An example of use of such classes shall be contained in Program file (creation, initialization, printing object content on a console).
+An example of using such classes is included in the program file (creating, initializing, printing object contents to a console).

 **Note**:<br>
 Nested `ArrayList<T>` Java class has the same structure.
 By modeling behavior of this class on your own, you will learn how to use mechanisms of this standard library class.

 # Chapter VII
-### Exercise 03 – List of Transactions
+### Exercise 03 — List of Transactions

 Exercise 03: List of Transactions||
 ---|---